chiangtw/NCLcomparator/README.md

 ```

    (5) R (https://www.r-project.org/) \
-       R was applied to graph the coverage of identified NCL events among the compared tools.
+       R was applied to preparation of statistical diagrams for comparisons of the results from different tools.
 To get R in Ubuntu environment
 ```sh
 $ sudo apt-get update
 $ sudo apt-get install r-base